janus-api-idp/yeoman-generators-spring-boot/README.md

 [INFO] Finished at: 2023-10-03T09:17:48-04:00
 [INFO] ------------------------------------------------------------------------
 Done Running Maven...
-Application hydroquebec with the package name qc.hydroquebec.employee and package type jar and spec employee.yaml generated successfully```
+Application openapi with the package name com.openapi.employee and package type jar and spec employee.yaml generated successfully```

 To execute the generator, run: